Mike, Jean Davidson, Maggie & Keith with Arthur Harley Davidson at front

 The team had big plans though.
 Mike’s vision was of the faithful restoration of the 19th century dwelling using authentic materials, traditional methods and local tradesmen.
 Maggie wanted to create a “living” experience where people could come to learn how life was for the Davidson family in 19th century Scotland.
 And, for the whole team, it was important that local people and Harley-Davidson® enthusiasts should feel ownership and benefit from this very special site.

-Meanwhile, the word had started to spread and, even in its derelict state, visitors were arriving from as far afield as the USA, Australia, France, Italy, Spain and Switzerland to stand in the place where the Early Visitorslegend began and enjoy its special history and atmosphere.
+Meanwhile, the word had started to spread and, even in its derelict state, visitors were arriving from as far afield as the USA, Australia, France, Italy, Spain and Switzerland to stand in the place where the legend began and enjoy its special history and atmosphere.
 Mike, Maggie and Keith had followed the Davidson family’s example and travelled to Milwaukee to meet some of the family and visit the Harley-Davidson® museum.
 The Clan Davidson had discovered the cottage and got behind the project with enthusiasm.
 At last things were starting to look up and, increasingly, help and support were forthcoming.

 With the planning issues almost sorted out and funding in place, it took only one year to complete the restoration of the cottage to its 19th century state.
 Today, it stands restored and fully furnished as the home that the Davidson family would recognise if ever they returned.
 In the kitchen, the old range is up and working, ready to cook broth and oatcakes to feed a hungry family.
 The old box bed in the corner is ready to sleep in.
 From the upstairs bedrooms, reached by a tiny enclosed wooden staircase, the traditional small wooden windows provide panoramic views across the surrounding fields and the Strathmore (Big Valley) to the mountains beyond.